aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency/currency-symbols/_index.md

 # Extract currency symbol mpp using Aspose.Tasks for Java

 ## Introduction
-In this tutorial you'll **extract currency symbol mpp** from a Microsoft Project file and discover how to **change currency symbol java** or **retrieve currency symbol java** using the Aspose.Tasks library.
+In this tutorial you'll learn how to work with **java project properties**—specifically how to extract the currency symbol from a Microsoft Project (MPP) file and how to **change currency symbol java** or **retrieve currency symbol java** using the Aspose.Tasks library.
 Whether you’re building a reporting tool, integrating Project data into a finance system, or simply need to display the correct currency symbol in your UI, mastering this small but essential task will make your Java applications more robust and user‑friendly.

 ## Quick Answers
 - **What does “extract currency symbol mpp” mean?** It means reading the currency symbol stored in an MPP (Microsoft Project) file.